CGJennings/strange-eons/README.md

 node deployment/deploy.js
 ```

+The script supports the following arguments:

+- `--noclean`: don't delete previous deployment artifacts
+- `--nosign`: don't try to sign any installers
+- `--beta`: mark the build as a beta release
+- `--alpha`: mark the build as an alpha release
+- `--dev`: mark the build as a development release

 This relies on a commercial third-party tool,
 [Install4J](https://www.ej-technologies.com/products/install4j/overview.html).
 The script will guess at the location of Install4J, but if that fails